umccr/10x/insertions/DiploidViruses.md

 ![igv](assemble/diploid/img/igv_GRCh37_full_region.png)

-We can see that 2 of the breakpoint positions are very clear, and it's also evident that:
+We can see that 2 of the breakpoint positions show up very clearly, and it's also evident that:

-- The NODE2-3-4 region is amplified heavily instead of being deleted, meaning that the virus didn't replace the region with itself,
+- The NODE_2-NODE_3-NODE_4 region is amplified heavily instead of being deleted, meaning that the virus didn't replace the region with itself resulting in some more complex event;
-- The breakpoints tell us that the viruses amplified region got attached to the rightmost chr8 breakpoint, then looped around and attached to one of the left chr8 breakpoints.
+- The read orientations tell us that the viral amplified region got attached to the rightmost chr8 breakpoint from the right side, and to the left breakpoints from the left side, which rejects the idea of a simple insertion;
+- chr8 region between the breakpoints is heavily amplified, at roughly the same coverage as the viral amplified regon.

-It suggests that the virus created a loop that amplified the 16kb region multiple times, looping the leftmost-rightmost breakpoint chr8 region, likely occasionally attaching to the inner left breakpoint as well.
-Indeed, things like that happen with HPV viruses often:
+That suggests that the virus and created a loop by attaching to the leftmost and rightmost breakpoints, and this loop went around many times, heavily amplifying the chr8 16kb region as well as viral region NODE_2-NODE_3-NODE_4.
+While looping, it also likely occasionally attached to the inner left breakpoint as well.
+Indeed, things like this are typical for HPV viruses:

 ![igv](assemble/diploid/img/HPV_loop_from_paper.png)

+In our case, the integration events might have led to the following sequence (letters are from the IGV screenshot above):

+A - B - C - (NODE_4-NODE_3-NODE-2 - B - C)*10 - NODE_4-NODE_3 - C - D

 The integration site overlaps long non-coding RNA genes CASC21 (Cancer Susceptibility 21, CARLo-2) and CASC8 (Cancer Susceptibility 8, CARLo-1) in their introns.
-Both genes are associated with cancer.
+Both genes are associated with cancer, and located in a region 8q24.21 nearby the oncogene MYC.

-8q24.21 is known as HPV integration site hotspot: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4695887/, https://www.ncbi.nlm.nih.gov/pubmed/1649348/: "We have determined the chromosomal localization of integrated HPV type 16 (HPV-16) or HPV-18 genomes in genital cancers...
+8q24.21 is well known as HPV integration site hotspot: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4695887/, https://www.ncbi.nlm.nih.gov/pubmed/1649348/: "We have determined the chromosomal localization of integrated HPV type 16 (HPV-16) or HPV-18 genomes in genital cancers...
 In three cancers, HPV sequences were localized in chromosome band 8q24.1, in which the c-myc gene is mapped...
 In three of the four cases, the proto-oncogene located near integrated viral sequences was found to be structurally altered and/or overexpressed.
-These data indicate that HPV genomes are preferentially integrated near myc genes in invasive genital cancers and support the hypothesis that integration plays a part in tumor progression via an activation of cellular oncogenes.", https://www.nature.com/articles/1207006: "RS–PCR of HPV18-positive tumors revealed a single large cluster at 8q24."
+These data indicate that HPV genomes are preferentially integrated near myc genes in invasive genital cancers and support the hypothesis that integration plays a part in tumor progression via an activation of cellular oncogenes.", also https://www.nature.com/articles/1207006: "RS–PCR of HPV18-positive tumors revealed a single large cluster at 8q24."

 ----